-We record any use of restrictive physical intervention using the record form online (https://www.hants.gov.uk/educationandlearning/educationalpsychology/documents) We do this as soon as possible after an event, ideally within 24 hours.
+We record any use of restrictive physical intervention using the record sheet in the Hampshire Planning and Recording Physical Interventions in Schools booklet.
+We do this as soon as possible after an event, ideally within 24 hours.
 Where an incident causes injury to a member of staff, it should be recorded as per the corporate accident/incident reporting procedure using the online report form.
 Further, our governing body ensures that procedures are in place for recording significant incidents and then reporting these incidents as soon as possible to pupil's parents.

-After using restrictive physical intervention, we ensure that the headteacher is informed as soon as possible.
+After using restrictive physical intervention, we ensure that the Head of Federation is informed as soon as possible.
 We also inform parents by phone (or by letter or note home with the child if this is not possible).
 A copy of the record form is also available for parents to read.
-Records are retained for 22 years after the date of birth of the child.

 In rare cases, we might need to inform the police, such as in incidents that involve the possession of weapons.
-This would be in line with our general practice, informed by the DfE Guidance Searching, Screening and Confiscation: Advice for schools (2018) and Section 45 of the Violent Crime Reduction Act 2006.
+This would be in line with our general practice, informed by the DfE Guidance Screening, Searching and Confiscation - Advice for Head Teachers, Staff and Governing Bodies (2014) and Section 45 of the Violent Crime Reduction Act 2006.